-Learning to see form through drawing: an exploration of natural and synthetic form.

-Fall

-Art 111 Design 3 sem. hrs.

-Design is an introductory course in the principles of color and composition, requiring no previous drawing or artistic ability: open to all students.
+GDES 002 Briar Cliff Review Design Early Spring GDES 203 History of Graphic Design (3) MCOM 101 Introduction to Mass Media (3) MCOM 220 Visual Communications (3) Minor Requirements: Eighteen hours approved by the department chairperson of which six hours must be at the 300-level courses.
+Faculty Mr. Michael Crowley, Associate Professor and Chairperson of Media Communications Ms. Kristen Perez, Assistant Professor of Mass Communications Mr. Rich Yates, Assistant Professor of Graphic Design Mr. Bruce Miller, Adjunct Instructor of Mass Communications Graphic Design Courses (GDES) ART 110 Drawing Learning to see form through drawing: an exploration of natural and synthetic form.
+Art 111 Design Design is an introductory course in the principles of color and composition, requiring no previous drawing or artistic ability: open to all students.
 Projects will include 2- and 3-dimensional organization.
 Studio activity will concentrate on collage as a method to produce assignments.
 The design projects will progress from basic exercises to complete compositions.
-This course prepares the foundation for students interested in painting, sculpture, architecture, and graphic design.

-• Spring

-DCOM 101 Introduction to Mass Media

-3 sem. hrs.
-(HC)

-Overview of mass media and their respective social, psychological, international, political, legal and cultural impacts, including: communications law, cable television and satellite broadcasting.
-Prerequisite for all other course work in this major or minor.
+This course prepares the foundation for students interested in painting, sculpture, architecture, and graphic design. • Spring MCOM 101 Introduction to Mass Media Overview of mass media and their respective social, psychological, international, political, legal and cultural impacts, including: communications law, cable television and satellite broadcasting.
+Prerequisite for all other course work in this major or minor. • Fall, Spring 3 sem. hrs.

-• Fall, Spring
+• Fall

-DCOM 200 Beginning Newswriting
+MCOM 200 Beginning Newswriting

-3 sem. hrs.

 Instruction in basic skills for writing in print journalism.
 Includes news values, writing leads, rewrites and follow-ups, and writing simple, complex and special story types.
 Students may be expected to submit publishable stories to the campus newspaper or other campus publications.
-All first-year students are strongly advised to take WRTG 159 before beginning the print sequence.
+All first-year students are strongly advised to take WRTG 159 before beginning the print sequence. • Fall

-• Fall

-GCOM 203 The History of Graphic Design
+GDES 203 The History of Graphic Design

-3 sem. hrs.
-(AE) (WI)

 This course covers the history of visual communication (beginning with the Victorian period) with an emphasis on developments in graphic design and typography during the 20th century.
 You will learn how graphic design developed from various technical innovations to form a part of art history, cultural history and world history.
 You will gain an understanding of how design, specifically graphic design, has been defined as an art form and as a profession.
-You will study many prominent designers and learn to identify some of their most important works.
+You will study many prominent designers and learn to identify some of their most important works. • Fall

-• Fall

-DCOM 216 Basic Photography
+MCOM 216 Basic Photography

-3 sem. hrs.

 Introduction to digital photography.
 Material covered includes operation of a professional digital camera including aperture, shutter and depth of field in manual control.
 Camera handling and care lighting, composition, visual communication and photographic history.
 Extensive post-production using Photoshop software application is required.
-Lab fee includes camera rental fee.

-• Fall, Spring
+Lab fee includes camera rental fee. • Fall, Spring

-DCOM 220 Visual Communications
+MCOM 220 Visual Communications

-3 sem. hrs.

 Study of the graphic revolution and "image" as a powerful instrument of communication in society.
 Investigation of the pseudo-event, propaganda, public opinion and man's insatiable appetite for information.
-All forms of visual media (print, TV, advertising, digital, cinema, computer and the Internet) will be analyzed for obvious and hidden messages and their effects.
+All forms of visual media (print, TV, advertising, digital, cinema, computer and the Internet) will be analyzed for obvious and hidden messages and their effects. • Spring

-• Spring
+The history, terminology and design components of typography will be explored through lecture and studio

-GCOM 224 Typography
+GDES 224 Typography

-3 sem. hrs.
+exercises.